|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-So many countries claim roszke (RRAWSH-kee) as their own -- Croatians, Czechs, Slovaks, Hungarians, and the spellings include roski, rozky, rosky, roscici, among others.
+So many Eastern European countries claim roszke (RRAWSH-kee) as their own—Croatians, Czechs, Slovaks, Hungarians, and the spellings include roski, rozky, rosky, roscici, among others.
 There is a town in Hungary named Roszke, so they may have originated there, even though Hungarians call these kiflik.
 Poles call them rogaliki and Croatians call them roscici or "little horns" and that's exactly what they look like when baked.

 There are numerous recipes for rosky.
 Some use sour cream, some cream cheese and some are made with yeast.
-This is our favorite recipe.
+This recipe is the best.

 - For the Dough: